antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 After completing this chapter, I will be able to:

-- Review existing Microsoft Entra ID users.
+- Review the existing Microsoft Entra ID users.
 - Verify the Microsoft Intune subscription.
 - Review existing Security Groups.
 - Verify group membership.
 - Review administrative roles.
-- Confirm that the environment is ready for device enrolment.
+- Confirm that the Microsoft Intune environment is ready for device enrolment.

 ---